-A portion of your employer's hourly contributions made on or after October 1, 2009 will be allocated to the Fund as hourly "Supplemental Contributions."
-In no event will the amount of Supplemental Contributions be more than 50% of the total hourly employer contribution rate.
-The amount of hourly Supplemental Contributions are:
+A portion of your employer's hourly contributions paid on your behalf for work done from October 2009 through March 2020 was allocated to the Fund as hourly "Supplemental Contributions."
+Supplemental Contributions do not apply toward the calculation of your benefit, but rather to help strengthen the Fund as stipulated under the Funding Improvement Plan.
+The amount of hourly Supplemental Contributions was:

-Hourly Supplemental Contribution amount: For hourly contributions made on your behalf from: \$1.00 October 1, 2009 through September 30, 2010 \$2.00 October 1, 2010 through September 30, 2011 \$2.50 October 1, 2011 through October 31, 2012 \$3.50 November 1, 2012 through September 30, 2013
+Hourly Supplemental Contribution amount (Limited to 50% of the total hourly Employer Contribution rate): For hourly contributions made on your behalf from: \$1.00 October 1, 2009 through September 30, 2010 \$2.00 October 1, 2010 through September 30, 2011 \$2.50 October 1, 2011 through October 31, 2012 \$3.50 November 1, 2012 through September 30, 2013